-Right here in the Colorado River basin, the current snowpack is nearly 110% of normal with more storms on the way.
-With the above-average snow level in the high country, we can expect a particularly good season for Gore Creek and the Eagle River, which are some of Colorado’s best early summer rafting.
+Right here in the Colorado River basin, the current snowpack is about 85% of normal with more spring storms in the forecast.
+With a near average snowpack in the high country, we can expect good early season rafting on Gore Creek and the Eagle River, which are some of Colorado’s best early summer trips.

 In fact, when the Eagle River is at its peak, it’s some of the best whitewater in the country.
 But what makes the Eagle River is unique, is the steady downward gradient.
 The upper section from Minturn to Avon features a consistent elevation drop, essentially creating a 10-mile long wave train.

-If you’ve never experienced Gore Creek or the Eagle River, this will be a great year to do it!
+If you’ve never experienced Gore Creek or the Eagle River, don’t wait – come experience it this year!

 Meanwhile, over in the Arkansas River basin, we have a solid snowpack, which currently sits at about 94% of median.
 This is the most famous stretch of whitewater in Colorado for good reason.
 Once the spring thaw begins, we’re in for a memorable summer of whitewater rafting on the Ark.

 The world-famous Pine Creek and Numbers sections of the Arkansas boast some of the best class IV and V whitewater rafting in the country.
 Further downstream, Browns Canyon National Monument offers a trip through an incredibly scenic gorge with 10 miles of class III rapids.
 Add to this a backdrop of 14,000-foot peaks and rocky desert landscapes, and it’s easy to see why the Ark is a popular rafting destination.